Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Optimizations and Kilonova Types

 of which peak $M_i$ is also given in Table~\ref{tab:priors} and light curves shown in Fig~\ref{fig:abs_mag}.
 This mean quantity, while illuminating, is incomplete as the Bayesian formalism is designed to make the uncertainties explicit- the curves are to thought of as the median value of a band of light curves weighted by the prior.

 The \bluebright\ model is defined as the means and uncertainties of the blue component model in \citet{Kilpatrick_2017} interpreted as Gaussian priors.
-As there are no uncertainties given for the blue model, we assume for $M_{\mathrm{ej}}$ a relatively narrow 0.001, and for $v_{\mathrm{ej}}$ of 0.01.
+Since \citet{Kilpatrick_2017} gives no uncertainties for the blue model, we assume for $M_{\mathrm{ej}}$ a relatively narrow 0.001, and for $v_{\mathrm{ej}}$ of 0.01.
 Where \citet{Kilpatrick_2017} has the blue model lanthanide fraction evolving from $\log{X_\mathrm{lan}} = -4$ to -6 as the opacity falls due to KN atmosphere expansion, we take $\log{X_\mathrm{lan}} = -5$ with an uncertainty of 1.0.
 This model is, in average, blue and reaches a peak luminosity a half day after trigger in $g$-band.
 It is also, in average, the brightest of the three models and $0.8$ magnitudes brighter than GW170817's peak $M_{g,r,i,z} \approx -15.5$.

 The \reddishslow\ model is defined as in \bluebright, except that we take the $\sigma$ to be ten times the uncertainties there, to reflect our ignorance of the KNe population.
 This results in a prior allowing the entire $\log{X_\mathrm{lan}}$ range of the Kasen models to contribute.
 Such wide priors make our model, in average, to be redder and slower to peak than GW170817, though with the same $\left< M_i \right>$.
 Most of our results use this model.